Mangala-Manmatharaja/Endpoint-Security-CCNA/README.md

 [![License: Educational Use](https://img.shields.io/badge/License-Educational_Use-lightgrey.svg)](#license)

 This repository contains a Cisco Packet Tracer project focused on configuring basic wireless security using **WPA2 Personal**.
-The lab simulates securing a small bus wireless network by implementing WPA2 Personal with AES encryption on a tri-band wireless router.
+The lab simulates securing a small buss wireless network by implementing WPA2 Personal with AES encryption on a tri-band wireless router.

 ---